TsukiGva2/TsukiGva2/README.md

-### Hi! i'm TsukiGva2
+# Hi!
+I'm TsukiGva2
-i'm a C programmer, currently focused in Operating Systems and Programming Language development.
-You can check this page often for updates on my future projects (if i'm not insane by then).

-Feel free to take a look around, at the moment You'll mostly find projects experimenting with random things in a wide range of programming languages.

-I also like writing toy programming languages and actively browse [r/ProgrammingLanguages](https://reddit.com/r/ProgrammingLanguages/s/y9M0xSBdiL)
+I'm ust a humble C programmer trying not to break my pc with dumb operating systems and programming language experiments.
+Check back here if you want to witness my slow descent into madness—or, you know, see some updates on my projects.

+Currently, you'll find a random collection of things as I mess around with whatever catches my interest in the programming world.
+I also dabble in creating toy programming languages and lurk around r/ProgrammingLanguages, pretending to be a wizard.

+Feel free to poke around my repositories, leave some feedback, or just laugh at my code.
+Contributions welcome, but sanity not guaranteed!

-### Recent Activity
+## Recent Shenanigans
 <!--START_SECTION:waka-->

 ```txt